What exactly is “creation care?”

 - Philippians 2:4 – 8

 A lot of people talk about “sustainability.”
 What does sustainability mean in relation to the environment?

 Simply put, sustainability means living within our collective means.
 Environmental sustainability refers to meeting our natural resource needs (including water, food, minerals, energy, etc.) in such a way that we do not negatively impact the ability of others to meet their same needs.
 Sustainability places a particular emphasis on the needs of the poor, who are often disadvantaged by first-world consumption patterns, in addition to the long-term well being of future generations.
-From a biblical perspective, this concept is perhaps best illustrated by the parable of the good Samaritan who went out of his way to make personal sacrifices to care for both the immediate and long-term physical needs of a complete stranger.
+From a biblical perspective, this concept is perhaps best illustrated by the parable of the good Samaritan who went out of his way to care for both the immediate and long-term physical needs of a complete stranger.